-The following documents are required for admission in all WVU SON graduate programs.
+The following documents are required for admission in all WVU SON graduate programs (excluding the PhD Program).
 Official documentation must come from a physician, health clinic, etc., and parental written documentation of immunization records is not considered adequate.
 Please note that students will need to meet all clinical facility requirements prior to clinical experiences, even if they are not listed in this policy.

-Documentation required as a condition for admission:
+Documentation required as a condition for admission

-- Proof of unencumbered RN licensure - Criminal Background Check (See Background Check Policy) Please note that students rotating to Pennsylvania clinical sites will have additional background check requirements that may take up to 3 months to process.

-- Current American Heart Association Basic Life Support (BLS) and Advanced Cardiac Life Support (ACLS) certification - Urine drug screen within one month of first day of classes (See Drug and Alcohol Screening Policy).
-Students are required to repeat the drug screen if the negative result is dilute.
+- Proof of RN licensure and APRN certification (if a requirement of the program) - Criminal Background Check (See Background Check Policy) Please note that students rotating to Pennsylvania clinical sites will have additional background check requirements that may take up to 3 months to process. - Current American Heart Association BLS and ACLS certification (CRNA only) - Urine drug screen (See Drug and Alcohol Screening Policy)(within six weeks of first day of classes) Students are required to repeat the drug screen if the negative result is dilute.
 Drug screens are completed through PreCheck and uploaded to SentryMD.